The Birman-Krein formula for differential forms and electromagnetic scattering: Stationary scattering theory and the spectral resolution

-c.f.
+\end{proposition} c.f.
 Proposition 2.2 Eq.
 4 in \cite{OS} which has now been generalized.
-Rellich's uniqueness and the unique continuation property of $\Delta_\rel$ imply that there are no eigenvalues other than zero for $\Delta_\rel$, and $(\Delta_\rel -\lambda^2)^{-1}$ has no poles in $\R \setminus \{0\}$.
+Rellich's uniqueness and the unique continuation property of $\Delta$ imply that there are no eigenvalues other than zero for $\Delta_\rel$, and $(\Delta_\rel -\lambda^2)^{-1}$ has no poles in $\R \setminus \{0\}$.
+The multiplicity of the zero eigenspace is finite.
+In case of odd dimension this follows from the fact that the resolvent is meromorphic near zero with finite rank negative Laurent coefficients.
+In case of even dimensions there is a convergent Hahn-expansion, again with finite rank negative expansion coefficients.
 We refer to \cite{OS} for the proofs carried out for the case when $\Omega$ is smooth.

 As a consequence of the above Propositions the spectral results of \cite{OS} carry over to the setting described in this paper.
 More precisely, Th.
 1.5, 1.6, 1.7, 1.9, 1.10, 1.11 hold in this context.
 The expansion of Th 1.4, 1.8 also hold with the modification that the $O_{C^\infty(M)}$ terms need to be replaced by $O_{C^\infty(M^\circ)}$.
 This modification is necessary only because elliptic regularity was used in the proofs, in in our general context this does not hold any more up to the boundary.
 The Birman-Krein formula Theorem 6.1 of \cite{OS} also holds with the same proof, with the only modification that Theorem 2.13 needs to be replaced by the theorem below.
-For the convenience of the reader we re-state the results necessary to prove our main result.
+We only re-state here the results necessary to prove our main result.
+Let $\{ u_1,\ldots, u_N \}$ be an orthonormal basis in $\mathrm{ker}(\Delta_\rel)$.
+We let $(\Phi_\mu)_\mu$ is an orthonormal basis in $L^2(\sphere,\Lambda^p \C^d)$ of spherical harmonics $\Phi_\mu$ of degree $\ell_\mu$.
+Then, each eigenfunction $u_j$ admits a multipole expansion